ArseniyKorobenko/headers/README.md

 # headers
-A collection of header-only libraries
+A collection of header-only libraries in C

+ - dya.h - Dynamic arrays